Sweden Southern Sweden

 We enjoyed a vegan cinnamon roll at Malmö Saluhall.

-One half of the food hall, which is split into two parts.
+One side of the food hall, which is divided into two separate sections.

 Where to stay in Malmö

-As Malmö is a relatively compact city, most hotel locations will get you in walking distance to all of Malmö’s primary attractions.
+As Malmö is a relatively compact city, most hotel locations will get you within walking distance to all of the best things to do in Malmö.

 Staying in Gamla Staden (the old city) is very cosy and easily recommendable.